snr-laboratory/snrlab-microfab-trial0/dev_journal/Comprehensive_202808_d.md

 ![History_BBCD](../dev_journal/assets/comprehensive_figures/history_CCD_band_diagram.png)

-The buried-channel innovation did exactly two things (Walden et al., BSTJ 1972; NASA/Caltech): it moved the potential minimum off the trap-rich boundary into a clean depleted medium, and it kept a hard wall (3.1 eV) between the stored charge and the trap region.
+#### The buried-channel innovation did exactly two things (Walden et al., BSTJ 1972; NASA/Caltech): it moved the potential minimum off the trap-rich boundary into a clean depleted medium, and it kept a hard wall (3.1 eV) between the stored charge and the trap region.

+A true liquid-phase buried channel cannot be produced by buried static gates alone.
+Something in addition to the gate electrostatics must provide vertical confinement:

 | Function in the BCCD               | BCCD implementation                                  | LAr-stack counterpart                                                           | Status                                           |
 | ---------------------------------- | ---------------------------------------------------- | ------------------------------------------------------------------------------- | ------------------------------------------------ |